-Customer deposits primarily represent cash received by the Company from wholesale and retail customers for propane purchased that will be delivered at a future date.
+Customer deposits primarily represent cash received by Inergy from wholesale and retail customers for propane purchased that will be delivered at a future date.

 The carrying amounts of cash, accounts receivable and accounts payable approximate their fair value.
-Based on the estimated borrowing rates currently available to the Company for long-term debt with similar terms and maturities, as evidenced by the refinancing completed in January 2001, as discussed in Note 4, the aggregate fair value of the Company's long-term debt approximates the aggregate carrying amount as of September 30, 1999 and 2000 and March 31, 2001.
+Based on the estimated borrowing rates currently available to Inergy for long-term debt with similar terms and maturities, the aggregate fair value of Inergy's floating rate long-term debt approximates the aggregate carrying amount as of September 30, 2000 and 2001 and March 31, 2002.